Careers360 Logo

 Bar Council of Gujarat

 To become an advocate in India, a law graduate has to clear the All India Bar Examination (AIBE).
-As per the AIBE eligibility criteria, a candidate must be enrolled with a state bar council before appearing for AIBE exam.
-Once the candidate clears AIBE exam, they will be awarded with Certificate of Practice (COP).
+As per the 2024 Supreme Court ruling, final-year law students (without backlogs) are now eligible to appear for the AIBE exam before formal enrollment, though a Certificate of Practice (COP) is only issued after enrollment.
+Once the candidate clears the AIBE exam, they will be awarded with a Certificate of Practice (COP).
 The AIBE exam is compulsory for candidates who obtained their law degree from 2009-10 onwards.
+For 2026, the AIBE XXI syllabus includes the new criminal laws: BNS, BNSS, and BSA.

 Know all about Bar Council of Gujarat